-Spontaneous spender - adventure Pension Sceptic - protection Assured saver - relaxed Responsible worrier - detail and focus Mature planner - companionship
+Spontaneous spender - adventure Pension Sceptic - protection Assured saver - relaxed Responsible worrier - detail and focus Mature planner - companionship messages being targeted to the 5 main groups.

-The Fund has introduced the use of segmented 'E Shots', and we tested different imagery, and messaging with our different groups to establish preferences.
-We have completed one full year of a digital campaign with specific messages being targeted to the 5 main groups.
 Each communication has a 'call to action' (CTA) which may be to complete a form, or to click and watch a video etc. We are able to monitor how many messages are sent, how many are opened and how many complete the CTA, and this information is then made available in our Communication dashboard.